W4G1/multithreading/README.md

 `SharedJsonBuffer` enables Mutex-protected shared memory for JSON objects, eliminating the overhead of `postMessage` data copying.
 It supports partial updates by utilizing [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) under the hood, reserializing only changed bytes rather than the entire object tree for high-performance state synchronization, especially with large JSON objects.

 **Note:** Initializing a `SharedJsonBuffer` has a performance cost.
 For single-use transfers, `SharedJsonBuffer` is slower than cloning.
-This data structure is optimized for large persistent shared state or objects that need to be passed around frequently between threads without repeated copying.
+This data structure is optimized for large persistent shared state or objects that need to be passed around frequently between threads.

 ```typescript
 import { spawn, move, Mutex, SharedJsonBuffer } from "multithreading";